 * Prostate cancer symptoms and treatment depend on the stage of cancer that someone has.

-* Prostate cancer symptoms are not always noticeable in all men, but when prostate cancer symptoms do occur they can include pain when urinating, abnormal urination, such as a weak stream or leakage, more frequent urination (especially overnight), pain in the pelvis, back and groin, erectile dysfunction and sexual problems.
+* Prostate cancer symptoms and treatment depend on the stage of cancer that someone has.
+Prostate cancer symptoms are not always noticeable in all men, but when prostate cancer symptoms do occur they can include pain when urinating, abnormal urination, such as a weak stream or leakage, more frequent urination (especially overnight), pain in the pelvis, back and groin, erectile dysfunction and sexual problems.

 * Risk factors for prostate cancer include being over 65, family history/genetic factors, obesity, poor diet, smoking, sedentary lifestyle, being African-American and toxin exposure.